Shōrin-ryū Seibukan: Chinto

 Chinto is one of the treasures of Seibukan.
 This version of the kata is taught only to Seibukan family members.
 It was favorite kata of Kyan Sensei, and is undoubtedly a Sukunaihayshi kata.
 It is taught at a higher level of student, usually in the Nidan class.
 This is partly due to the fact that it is a very demanding kata to perform, and the bunkai is hard to master.
 Ancient masters of Tomari were very fond of close combat techniques, and you can see these techniques in the Chinto kata.
 Many of the bunkai involve locking maneuvers, throws, all characteristic of close combat type of techniques.

 Kusanku

 Kusanku is the longest and most difficult of Sukunaihayashi kata.
-It is also the most beautiful kata of our style.
-This is a favorite of Hanshi Shimabukuro Zenpo, and he freely demonstrates it at all exhibitions, seminars and demonstrations, always receiving admiration from the audience!
+It is often regarded as the most beautiful kata of the style.
+Kusanku is the favorite kata of Hanshi Shimabukuro Zenpo, and he often demonstrates it at all exhibitions, seminars and demonstrations.